 Charlotte Mason on Copywork

-What is copywork?
-It’s a simple way to begin teaching language arts to young children.
+Copywork is a simple way to begin teaching language arts to young children.
 Copywork provides practice in writing correctly formed letters, as well as experience in using correct spacing and punctuation.
 Now that penmanship is an issue on the SAT essay, copywork can be useful even for high school students.

-Charlotte Mason on copywork: 19th-century British educator Charlotte Mason recommended copywork, which she called “transcription,” as an early step in teaching language arts.
+19th-century British educator Charlotte Mason recommended copywork, which she called “transcription,” as an early step in teaching language arts.
 In Home Education, the first volume of her classic series on education, she wrote about the value of copywork, as well as what and how to copy.
-I have indented Miss Mason’s words, Americanized some of the spelling, bolded a few especially important points, and inserted a few notes.
+I have indented Miss Mason’s words, Americanized some of the spelling, bolded a few especially important points, and inserted a few notes in [square brackets].